-- 7. Physical and These chapters include: Geophysical Environment Description of the methods used and results from surveys and secondary data review to define baseline conditions relevant to the 8.
-Biological Environment technical discipline; Assessment of potential impacts arising from all phases of the Project and related activities; 9.
-Socio-Economic Identification of design controls and practicable mitigation measures to be applied; and 10.
-Cultural Heritage Assessment of residual impacts associated with the Project following mitigation and the need for monitoring of residual impacts.
-11. Ecosystem Services The chapter includes: Description of the methods used and results from surveys and secondary data review to define the scope of the ecosystem services assessment and the baseline conditions for the ecosystems present in the Project Area and their associated services and benefits; Nature and significance of the potential impacts on ecosystem services and their beneficiaries arising from all phases of the Project and related activities; Priority ecosystem services; Practicable mitigation measures to be applied; and Nature and significance of residual impacts associated with the Project following mitigation and the need for monitoring of residual impacts.
-12. Waste Management The chapter includes: Description of the legal and regulatory framework applicable to the Project based on wastes anticipated to be generated by Project activities; Identification of available waste facilities for the Project; Assessment of potential impacts arising from the management of wastes; Identification of practicable mitigation measures to be applied; and Assessing the significance of the residual impacts post mitigation.
-13. Unplanned Events The chapter includes: Description of the potential unplanned events and impacts that may arise as a result of the Project; Identification of design control and mitigation measures able to be undertaken; and Discussion of the residual risk posed by the identified unplanned events and relevant monitoring requirements.
+Report Structure 8.
+Soil, Groundwater and Surface Water These chapters include: 9.
+Air Quality Description of the methods used and results from surveys and secondary data review to define baseline conditions relevant to the technical discipline; 10.
+Noise and Vibration Assessment of potential impacts arising from all phases of th Project and related activities; 11.
+Terrestrial Ecology Identification of practicable mitigation measures to be applied; and Assessment of recidual impacts associated with the Project 12.
+Marine Ecology Assessment of residual impacts associated with the Project following mitigation and the need for monitoring of residual impacts.
+13. Landscape and Visual 14.
+Socio-Economic 15.
+Community Health, Safety and Security 16.
+Cultural Heritage - 17.
+Ecosystem Services The chapter includes: Description of the methods used and results from surveys and secondary data review to define the scope of the ecosystem services assessment and the baseline conditions for the ecosystems present in the Project Area and their associated services and benefits (e.g. crop productivity, water supply, air, so and water quality regulation, cultural services and biodiversity); Nature and significance of the potential impacts on ecosystem services and their beneficiaries arising from all phases of the Project and related activities; Priority ecosystem services; Practicable mitigation measures to be applied; and Nature and significance of residual impacts associated with the Project following mitigation and the need for monitoring of residual impacts.